snippyrow/RTX-420/Docs2.md

   	- An 8-bit data bus
   	- A 19-bit address bus, as well as for sending commands
   	- A pin to tell the driver about whether the GPU is busy
+  	- A write pin, to send a command
+  	- Hardware-accelerated pixel writes
+  	- Queue up multiple commands at once

+ # Technical

+ The most important pin on the board is called "BUSY".
+This pin is designed to tell the driver that the GPU is busy with a command.
+It is *very* important to wait for this to end.
+During a pixel write, the CPU may use the latch registers more than once.
+During this, the CPU is shut off from the data pins.
+If you never notice, the GPU could drop entire commands that way be vital to your system.
+In order to use multiple commands at once, queue them up using a special command.
+This is described later.
+Keep in mind queud commands do not use a passthrough, so they may take longer.

+ When writing sprites or rendering a large scene in pixels, it is wise to enable overclocking.
+This command is also described.
+Overclocking allows the CPU to run at 20mhz or higher, allowing for faster processing.
+If you want to display a flat image, or a text terminal, then overclocking may not be necessary.
+The GPU does not need to be refreashed once per frame, as the display buffer is one single 1Mbit SRAM chip.